EWTekwa/RichnessEstimator/README.md

 3Department of Botany, University of British Columbia, Vancouver, BC, Canada.
 *Corresponding author email: ewtekwa@gmail.com, ORCID: 0000-0003-2971-6128

+Note: The following documentation is for code and data used to generate the results in the paper cited above.
+For the R-package with the richness estimator functions, please see the subfolder /Richness.

 Main Matlab files:
 Data_all.mat
 RichnessEstsCov.m